-Network >> Interfaces >> General [...]

-Network mode

-Network mode

-Router / Stealth

-The mGuard must be set to the network mode that corresponds to its connection to the network.
+Network >> Interfaces >> General [] Network mode Network mode Router / Stealth The mGuard must be set to the network mode that corre- sponds to its connection to the network.
 Depending on which network mode the mGuard is set to, the page will change together with its configuration parameters.
 "Stealth" network mode is not available for the TC MGUARD RS2000 3G and TC MGUARD RS2000 4G, as it does not have a wired WAN interface.

-See also:

-"Overview of "Router" network mode" on page 129 and "Overview of "Stealth" network mode" on page 132.

-Depending on the network mode selected and the mGuard device, different setting options are available on the web interface:

-Router Mode

-(Only if "Router" network mode was selected)

-Static / DHCP / PPPoE / PPTP / Modem / Built-in modem / Built-in mobile network modem

-For a detailed description, see:

-- "Router Mode: Static" on page 130 - "Router Mode: DHCP" on page 130 - "Router Mode: PPPoE" on page 130 and "PPPoE" on page 141 - "Router Mode: PPTP" on page 130 and "PPTP" on page 142 - "Router Mode: Modem" on page 130 and "Dial-out" on page 174
+See also: "Overview of "Router" network mode" on page 129 and "Over- view of "Stealth" network mode" on page 132.
+Depending on the network tions are available on the k mode selected and the mGuard device, different setting op- web interface: Router Mode (Only if "Router" network mode Static / DHCP / PPPoE / PPTP / Modem 1 / Built-in modem 1 / Built-in modem 1 was selected) For a detailed description, see: "Router Mode: Static" on page 130 "Router Mode: DHCP" on page 130 "Bouter Mode: DBDoE" on page 120 and "BBDoE" on Router Mode: PPPOE on page 130 and PPPOE on page 141 "Router Mode: PPTP" on page 130 and "PPTP" on page 142 "Router Mode: Modem" on page 130 and "Dial-out" on page 174

-Network >> Interfaces >> General [...]

-Stealth configuration

-Autodetect / Static / Multiple clients

-(Only if "Stealth" network mode was selected)

-Autodetect

-The mGuard analyzes the network traffic and independently configures its network connection accordingly.
-It operates transparently.

-For the use of certain functions (e.g. automatic updates, licence updates or establishment of VPN-connections), it is required that the mGuard makes its own requests of external servers, even in stealth mode.
+Network >> Interfaces >> Gen eral [] Stealth configuration Autodete ct / Static / Multiple clients (Only if " Stealth " network mode was selected) Autodetect The mGua configures transparer ard analyzes the network traffic and independently its network connection accordingly.
+It operates ntly. i For the use of certain functions (e.g. automatic up- dates, licence updates or establishment of VPN- connections), it is required that the mGuard makes its own requests of external servers, even in stealth mode.
 These requests are only possible when the locally connected computer permits ping requests.
-Configure its security settings accordingly.

-Static

-If the mGuard cannot analyze the network traffic, e.g., because the locally connected computer only receives data and does not send it, then Stealth configuration must be set to Static.
-In this case, further input fields are available for Static Stealth Configuration at the bottom of the page.

-Multiple clients

-(Default) As with Autodetect, but it is possible to connect more than one computer to the LAN port (secure port) of the mGuard, meaning that multiple IP addresses can be used at the LAN port (secure port) of the mGuard.

-Autodetect: ignore NetBIOS over TCP traffic on TCP port 139

-(Only with Autodetect Stealth configuration)

-If a Windows computer has more than one network card installed, it may alternate between the different IP addresses for the sender address in the data packets it sends.
-This applies to network packets that the computer sends to TCP port 139 (NetBIOS).
-As the mGuard determines the address of the computer from the sender address (and therefore the address via which the mGuard can be accessed), the mGuard would have to switch back and forth, and this would hinder operation considerably.
-To avoid this, activate the function if the mGuard has been connected to a computer that has these properties.
+Config- ure its security settings accordingly.
+Static If the mGu e.g., becau data and c be set to S for Static S ard cannot analyze the network traffic, use the locally connected computer only receives does not send it, then Stealth configuration must Static .
+In this case, further input fields are available Stealth Configuration at the bottom of the page.
+Multiple o lients (Default) A more than mGuard, n the LAN p As with Autodetect , but it is possible to connect one computer to the LAN port (secure port) of the neaning that multiple IP addresses can be used at ort (secure port) of the mGuard.
+Autodetect: ignore NetBIOS over TCP traffic on TCP port 139 (Only with Autodetect Stealth configuration) If a Windo stalled, it n the sender to network (NetBIOS) computer via which t have to sw consideral has been o ws computer has more than one network card in- nay alternate between the different IP addresses for r address in the data packets it sends.
+This applies a packets that the computer sends to TCP port 139).
+As the mGuard determines the address of the from the sender address (and therefore the address the mGuard can be accessed), the mGuard would vitch back and forth, and this would hinder operation bly.
+To avoid this, activate the function if the mGuard connected to a computer that has these properties.
+1 Modem / Built-in modem / Built-i in mobile network modem is not av vailable for all i mGuard models (see "Network >> Interfaces" on page 127)